9 Confounding Signs You’re Married but in Love With Someone Else

 Your stomach flips when you see their notification pop up, but the thought of date night with your spouse feels…meh.

-You might find yourself rearranging your schedule to “accidentally” bump into them, craving their attention and excitement more than your usual routine with your spouse.
+You might find yourself rearranging your schedule to “accidentally” bump into them, craving their attention and excitement more than you do in your usual routine with your spouse.

 5. Sharing secrets you wouldn’t tell your spouse